reflectoring/reflectoring.github.io/content/blog/2024/2024-07-12-junit5-functional-interfaces.md

 ### Using Executables in `assertThrows()`

-**The `Assertions.assertsThrows()` method asserts that execution of the supplied executable throws an expected exception and return the exception.**
+**The `Assertions.assertsThrows()` method asserts that the execution of the supplied executable throws an expected exception and returns the exception.**

-If the logic does not throw any exception, or throws a different exception, then this method will fail.
+If the logic does not throw any exception or throws a different exception, then this method will fail.

-We can perform additional checks on the exception instance we get in return value.
+We can perform additional checks on the exception instance we get in the returned value.

-It is useful assertion method we can use to test the *failure paths*.
+It is an useful assertion method we can use to test the *failure paths*.

-Let's see how we can use the `assertThrows()` in action:
+Let's see how we can use `assertThrows()` in action:

 ```java
 @Test